 Recruitment is critical for women.
 Nationally, only 26% of women state legislators report they sought office of their own accord, whereas nearly half of their male counterparts had done so.
 Women experience structural barriers to their candidacy; public office is painted as financially inaccessible, socially foolish, and a “man’s profession” from a young age.
 Consequently, by adulthood, men are twice as likely to feel prepared for office as similarly qualified women.

 Women are far less likely to be recruited.
 Only 1 in 3 American women have been encouraged to run, compared to over half of all men.
 About 1 in 3 women in state legislatures recall discouragement from candidacy, as often from an elected official as a member of the woman’s immediate social circles.

-That’s the core vision of First Ask -- we are founded by women and supported by women who are, first and foremost, community organizers.
+Our core vision at First Ask is to involve self identifying women who are qualified candidates for these positions in both the local and statewide level by providing them with support, networking and guidance through their journey to further advance their possibilities of obtaining a political position to create change.
+We are founded by women and supported by women who are, first and foremost, community organizers.
 We’ve spent countless hours getting to know people and their communities and being inspired by them every step of the way.
-Time after time, we’ve seen strong, hardworking, progressive women decline to run for office because it seemed to hard, or too time-consuming, or, maybe, because no one they care about ever thought to ask them.
+Time after time, we’ve seen strong, hardworking, progressive women decline to run for office because it seemed too hard, too time-consuming, or because no one they care about ever thought to ask them.